getsops/sops/README.rst

 ----------------------

-`sops` will remain backward compatible on the major version, meaning that all improvements brought to the 1.X branch (current) will maintain the file format introduced in **1.0**.
+`sops` will remain backward compatible on the major version, meaning that all improvements brought to the 1.X and 2.X branches (current) will maintain the file format introduced in **1.0**.

 License
 -------